frosxt/light/README.md

 ## Acknowledgements
 * [CoasterFreakDE](https://github.com/CoasterFreakDE/minecraft-spigot-rgb-chat-support) - RGBChat integration
 * [CryptoMorin](https://github.com/CryptoMorin) - XSeries (Titles, ActionBar and other utilities)
+* [NoSequel](https://github.com/NoSequel/MenuAPI) - Menu Handler is heavily based on this, but not entirely the same
 * Command Handler (From an old shared project)